Model Context Protocol (MCP) Quick Start Guide

 - Initialization

-- Interaction communication
+- In interactive communication

 - Service shutdown